Tennessee pastor detained in India; judge retains passport and orders travel ban

 On his most recent trip, Indian customs agents arrested Nerren, claiming he violated the Foreign Exchange Management Act.

 An attorney representing Nerren says a judge in India retained his passport and ordered a travel ban.
-He was carrying funds to cover expenses for two conferenses in India and Nepal along with money for 13 ministers during that two week trip.
+He was carrying funds to cover expenses for two conferences in India and Nepal along with money for 13 ministers during that two-week trip.

-“It’s really hard to characterize it as anything other than a set up,” said East Tennessee pastor Jim Gore.
-He was travelling with Nerron when he was arrested.
+“It’s really hard to characterize it as anything other than a setup,” said East Tennessee pastor Jim Gore.
+He was traveling with Nerron when he was arrested.

 “After interrogating pastor Bryan about the nature of the funds, and what our agenda was there in country.
 One of the interesting first questions that he was asked was are you a Christian?”
 Gore said.